-In 2011, we paid aggregate cash compensation of approximately US\$601,395 to our executive directors and executive officers as a group.
-We did not grant any options to acquire ordinary shares in 2011.
+In 2012, we paid aggregate cash compensation of approximately US\$711,239 to our directors and executive officers as a group.
 We have no service contracts with any of our directors or executive officers that provide benefits to them upon termination.
 We do not pay or set aside any amounts for pension, retirement or other similar benefits for our officers and directors.